Weather: A major catalyst

-The weather is the major driver of natural gas prices and a way investors can get an idea of how prices will likely move in the short term.
-Natural gas prices in turn drive short-term movements in stock prices of natural gas producers such as Devon Energy (DVN), EOG Resources (EOG), Ultra Petroleum (UPL), and Southwest Energy (SWN).
+The weather is the major driver of natural gas prices, so investors can get an idea of how prices will likely move in the short term from the weather forecast.
+Natural gas prices in turn drive short-term movements in the stock prices of natural gas producers like Chesapeake Energy (CHK), QEP Resources (QEP), Range Resources (RRC), and Ultra Petroleum (UPL).

-Since many of these companies are components of the SPDR S&P Oil & Gas Exploration & Production ETF (XOP), these trends also affect the ETF.
-Let’s see how the weather impacted prices last week.
+Also, since many of these companies are components of the Vanguard Energy ETF (VDE), making up ~1.3% of the ETF, these trends also affect the ETF as well.
+Let’s see how weather affected prices last week.

 Natural gas price movement